TheLastCylon/worldweather/README.md

 It provides weather data such that one can access minimum, maximum, average and median results, of humidity and temperature, for a given city, over a specified period.

 # Assumptions
-- This requirement is of a hisorical nature. i.e. The user want's to access weather data from an historical perspective, meaning that future weather is not in question.
+- This requirement is of a hisorical nature. i.e. The user wants to access weather data from an historical perspective, meaning that future weather is not in question.
 - This implimentation will be using Python3.x
 - This implimentation will be running on a modern Linux system
 - The user will not be requesting data for more than 31 days at a time.